History of Our Church

 The first Organizational Meeting in September 2006 was nothing short of a success.
 Under Father Patrick's guidance, His Eminence Metropolitan Evangelos was greeted with enthusiasm at the Lansdown Potomac Club in Lansdown, Virginia.
 This show of support, along with the presentation of the proposed Parish's short and long term goals convinced His Eminence to give His ultimate show of support by establishing The Greek Orthodox Parish of Loudoun County as the fifty-sixth Parish in the Metropolis of New Jersey.

 Although at the time, the idea seemed far-fetched, the dedicated and faithful parishioners of Loudoun County knew in their hearts that "what is impossible with men is possible with God".
 (Luke 18:27).
 Thus they commenced to build a Parish of faith knowing that success depended on the Church and the Alpha and Omega of all Life, our Savior Jesus Christ.
 On Sunday, October 1, 2006, The Greek Orthodox Parish of Loudoun County began worshipping on Sunday mornings at the Holiday Inn Executive Conference and Training Center in Dulles, Virginia.
 The Parish moved into their full-time facility in Dulles, Virginia in April 2007, where they celebrated Pascha for the first time.
 In February 2011, the Greek Orthodox Parish of Loudoun County was proud to announce that Father George Alexson had become our full time presiding Priest.
-We are very fortunate to have a priest of Father George's stature, with his impeccable credentials and an extensive education.
 Father George was appointed Protopresbyter of the Ecumenical Patriarchate by His All Holiness Ecumenical Patriarch Bartholomew.

 And now, to the recent present: With God's grace, on October 2016, our Parish celebrated its 10th anniversary!
 His Eminence Metropolitan Evangelos, after the Hierarchical Liturgy of October 30th, blessed us with an incredible gift by bestowing on all of us the name of our beloved Parish: The Holy Apostles Greek Orthodox Church!
 The Parish and the whole community received the news with profound gratitude and elated hearts!
 Presently, we are deeply committed in pursuing a 6.3 acre piece of land only a few miles away from our current establishment.